yowainwright/deep-confluence/README.md

 # Deep Confluence  [![Greenkeeper badge](https://badges.greenkeeper.io/yowainwright/deep-confluence.svg)](https://greenkeeper.io/) [![codecov](https://codecov.io/gh/yowainwright/deep-confluence/branch/master/graph/badge.svg)](https://codecov.io/gh/yowainwright/deep-confluence)

-## A Javascript Utility Method to deeply merge objects
+## A JavaScript Utility Method to deeply merge objects

 Where other deep merge utilities might take a bit to groc for the simple function you desire, you can view Deep Confluence's few lines of code and feel at ease saying "yes" **OR** "no"—but, say "yes".